Arcadesys/studio.thearcades.me/src/projects/blindtab.md

 Cue me deleting 20 hours of work in a single commit.
 Message: "LMAO."

 Once I started again, the rest started to flow.
 Neon Serverless let me stand up a Postgres instance with zero effort.
 Vercel handled hosting like a champ.
-I used voice mode with Claude to work through blockers and draft user stories.
+I used voice mode with ChatGPT to work through blockers and draft user stories.
 I didn't have to spend time arguing with my own syntax.

 By Day Three I had full CRUD for a songbook.
-By Day Five I had a working tab reader with auto-centering text.
+By that evening I had a working tab reader with auto-centering text.
 It was ugly as sin, but it worked.
 And it worked for me.
 That mattered.

 I used it every day for a week on my iPad.
 Tested it.
 Broke it.
 Fixed it.
 Added keyboard shortcuts.
 Centered the lyrics better.
 Wired up a bluetooth page turner.
 Added quick song loading and automatic scroll anchoring.
 Each fix made it more fun to use.